 With the explosion in technology, the school recognises that blocking and barring sites is no longer adequate.
 Epsom College needs to teach all of its pupils to understand why they need to behave responsibly if they are to protect themselves.
-This aspect is a role for the school's Designated Safeguarding Lead (DSL) and E-Safety Officer as well as all teaching staff.
+This aspect is a role for the school's Designated Safeguarding Lead (DSL), E-Safety Officer and its teaching staff.
 The school's technical staff also have a key role in maintaining a safe technical infrastructure at the school and in keeping abreast with the rapid succession of technical developments.
-The school monitors the use of the internet and various Microsoft Apps such as Outlook email and Teams Chat function, and will report inappropriate usage to the pastoral staff.
+The school monitors the use of the internet and emails and will report inappropriate usage to the pastoral staff.